rontarrant/gtkDcoding/docs/_posts/2019-04-16-0027-mnemonic-shortcut-key.md

 The underscore (`_`) decides which key, combined with ***Alt***, will activate the `MenuItem`.

 And from there, it’s business as usual.
-Except that…
+Except that...

 The `FileMenuHeader` also has a mnemonic.
 Have a peek: